skilfulsidiq/lblog/README.md

 ```
 ## Explanation
  Grid Page: All users can access this pages and see list of all posts with pagination.
-            A loggedin user can edit or delete his/her posts.
+            A loggedin user can edit or delete his/her post.
+            The grid list can be filter by title

  Form Page: This  page can only be accessed by loggedin users only.

  Admin Dashboard: This can only be accessed by the admin.